Musique

 J-M Jarre has been bringing spectacle to the majority of Europe

-subtler style.
-Evolving his hard to categorize sound with everything
+style.
+Evolving his hard to categorize sound with everything from

-from orchestral samples to human voice, Blenner remains the more
+orchestral samples to human voice, Blenner remains the more sonically

-sonically adventurous of the two, despite remaining very accessible
+adventurous of the two, despite remaining very accessible in style".

 Bradford Warner, SoundDesign